tsgates/arch-wiki-markdown/wiki/Autofs.md

 If you use multiple USB drives/sticks and want to easily tell them apart, you can use AutoFS to set up the mount points and Udev to create distinct names for your USB drives.
-See Map Custom Device Entries with udev for instructions on setting up Udev rules.
+See udev#Setting static device names for instructions on setting up Udev rules.

 > AutoFS permissions